Task-Agnostic Graph Explanations: Introduction

 Existing methods adapting the explanation methods for convolutional neural networks (CNNs) or specifically designed for GNNs have shown promising explanations on multiple types of graph data.
 A recent survey~\citep{yuan2020explainability} categorizes existing explanation methods into gradient-based, perturbation, decomposition, and surrogate methods.
-In particular, perturbation methods involve learning or optimization~\citep{ying2019gnnexplainer, luoparameterized, yuan2021explainability, wanyu-icml21} and, while bearing higher computational costs, generally achieve state-of-the-art performance in terms of explanation quality.
+In particular, perturbation methods involve learning or optimization~\citep{wanyu-icml21, lin2022orphicx, luoparameterized, ying2019gnnexplainer, yuan2021explainability} and, while bearing higher computational costs, generally achieve state-of-the-art performance in terms of explanation quality.
 These methods train \textit{post-hoc} explanation models on top of the prediction model to be explained.
 Earlier approaches like GNNExplainer~\citep{ying2019gnnexplainer} require training or optimizing an individual explainer for each data instance, i.e., a graph or a node to be explained.
 In contrast, PGExplainer~\citep{luoparameterized} performs inductive learning, i.e., it only requires a one-time training, and the explainer can be generalized to explain all data instances without individual optimization.
-Compared to other optimization-based explanation methods, PGExplainer significantly improves the efficiency in terms of time cost without performance loss by learning.
+Compared to other optimization-based explanation methods, PGExplainer significantly improves efficiency in terms of time cost without performance loss by learning.
+Following a similar inductive learning paradigm, more recent work ReFine~\cite{wang2021towards} and GSAT~\cite{miao2022interpretable} aim to provide multi-grained explanations and jointly learned explanations with GNNs, respectively.

 However, even state-of-the-art explanation methods like PGExplainer are still task-specific at training and hence suffer from two crucial drawbacks.
 First, current methods are inefficient in explaining multitask prediction for graph-structured data.
 For example, one may need to predict multiple chemical properties in drug discovery for a molecular graph.
 In particular, ToxCast from MoleculeNet has $167$ prediction tasks.
 In these cases, it is common to apply a single GNN model with multiple output dimensions to make predictions for all tasks.
 However, one is unable to employ a single explainer to explain the above model, since current explainers are trained specifically to explain one prediction task.
 As a result, in the case of ToxCast, one must train 167 explainers to explain the GNN model.
 Second, in industry settings, it is common to train GNN models in a two-stage fashion due to scaling, latency, and label sparsity issues.
 The first stage trains a GNN-based embedding model with a massive amount of unlabeled data in an unsupervised manner to learn embeddings for nodes or graphs.
 The second stage trains lightweight models such as multilayer perceptrons (MLPs) using the frozen embeddings as input to predict the downstream tasks.
 In the first stage, the downstream tasks are usually unknown or undefined, and existing task-specific explainers cannot be applied.
 Also, there can be tens to hundreds of downstream tasks trained on these GNN embeddings, and training a separate explainer for each task is undesirable and downright impossible.